-Discover the power of mindfulness in enhancing relationships. $89 for the 3-hour live and online workshop.
+Discover the power of mindfulness in enhancing relationships. $65 for this Zoom online workshop with Glenda Irwin.
 Maximum of 20 people per course.

 Let Go and Let Be

 Explore the power of being present for both your own experience and being in the company of other people.
 Understand more fully what it is truly like to be heard and why we all need this.